Why Are UTVs So Loud?

 On an ATV or motorcycle, the sound would spread directly to your surroundings.
 The 5-seaters are usually the worst because of the bigger roofs.

-The UTV panels and screens are usually smooth and quite thin materials like plastic sheet metal.
+The UTV panels and screens are usually smooth and relatively thin materials like plastic sheet metal.
 Nothing is there to break the sound waves or prevent the panels from vibrating.

 Many UTV owners experience a noticeable improvement when they remove these panels.
-But this sort of defeats the purpose of having a cab in the first place.
+But this defeats the purpose of having a cab in the first place.

 Dump-Bed Noise

-While dump beds are very useful, they sometimes cause unwanted extra noise.
-The metal sheets or plastic they are made of reinforce any vibration, clank, or other harmonic sounds the UTV makes.
-It’s almost as if having a big speaker back there that cannot be turned off.
+While dump beds are handy, they sometimes cause unwanted extra noise.
+The metal sheets or plastic they are made of reinforce any vibration, clang, or other harmonic sounds the UTV makes.
+It’s almost as if having a speaker back there that cannot be turned off.

 Try removing the bed to see how much it adds to your sound issue.
-It’s usually quite a straightforward procedure.
+It’s usually a pretty straightforward procedure.

 Loud Exhaust Noise